MySQL HeatWave User Guide

 are no files with that prefix.

-The following example loads a table from a glob pattern
+The following example uses a glob pattern specified with

 specified files in the pattern are not available, an